Personal relationships of Elvis Presley: The main women in his life

-Dolores Hart was the female love interest from Elvis's second and fourth movies, and was his first onscreen kiss.
+Dolores Hart was the female love interest from Presley's second and fourth movies, and was his first onscreen kiss.
 She asserts that she did not have an intimate relationship with her costar.
-Five years after her last movie with Elvis, she left Hollywood to become a Benedictine nun.
+Five years after her last movie with Presley, she left Hollywood to become a Benedictine nun.
 The 2011 documentary God Is the Bigger Elvis covers their relationship.

 Anita Wood, another girl whom the singer's mother hoped Presley would eventually marry, was with him as he rose to superstardom, served in the US military and returned home in 1960.
 She lived at Graceland for a time, though the star, according to his own words, did not have sex with her.
 She moved out after confronting him over Priscilla Presley, then known as Priscilla Beaulieu.